mooreds/docs-1/references/body-parameter.md

 # $body

 Many Transposit operations have a parameter named `$body` to represent the request body of the operation.
-The `$body` can be written as plain JSON in a javascript operation or a JSON-like object constructed through a SELECT statement in SQL.
+The `$body` can be written as plain JSON in a JavaScript operation or a JSON-like object constructed through a SELECT statement in SQL.

 For example, the following JS and SQL operations are equivalent:
 ```